Richard Peck (writer)

-Richard Wayne Peck (April 10, 1934 – May 23, 2018) was an American novelist known for his prolific contributions to modern young adult literature.
+Richard Wayne Peck (April 10, 1934 – May 23, 2018) was an American novelist known for his contributions to modern young adult literature.
 He was awarded the Newbery Medal in 2001 for his novel A Year Down Yonder (the sequel to A Long Way From Chicago).
-For his cumulative contribution to young-adult literature, he received the Margaret A. Edwards Award from the American Library Association in 1990.
+He received the Margaret A. Edwards Award from the American Library Association in 1990.

 Early life

-Richard Wayne Peck was born on April 5, 1934, in Illinois to Virginia Grey Peck and Wayne Peck.
-His mother was a Wesleyan University graduate, and his father owned a service station.
-His sister, Cheryl, would later become an administrator at a college.
-He attended elementary and high school in Decatur, Illinois.
+Richard Wayne Peck was born on April 5, 1934, in Illinois.
+His mother was a Illinois Wesleyan University graduate, and his father owned a service station.
+He attended school in Decatur, Illinois.

-Peck earned a bachelor's degree in English at DePauw University in 1956.
-He spent his junior year abroad at the University of Exeter.
+Peck earned a bachelor's degree in English at DePauw University in 1956 and spent his junior year abroad at the University of Exeter.

 After college, he was drafted into the US Army as a chaplain's assistant and spent two years serving in Stuttgart, Germany.
 In a 2003 interview he commented, "I think your view of the world goes on—for the rest of your life—as the world you saw as you emerged into it as an adult."

 After his military service ended, he completed a master's degree at Southern Illinois University in 1959.

 Career

 Peck worked as a high school teacher, but much to his dismay, was transferred to a junior high school to teach English.
 After a while, he decided to cut his career short and write.
 However, these observations about junior high school students proved to be inspiring material for his books.
 He said, "Ironically, it was my students who taught me to be a writer, though I was hired to teach them."

 He left teaching in 1971 to write his first novel, Don't Look and It Won't Hurt, published by Holt, Rinehart and Winston in 1972, in which "A teenage girl struggles to understand her place within her family and in the world."
 He wrote a book each year since then totaling 41 books in 41 years.

-Peck was an adjunct professor with Louisiana State University's School of Library and Information Sciences.
+Peck was an adjunct professor in Louisiana State University's School of Library and Information Sciences.

 Personal life

 In a 2001 profile, family friend Marc Talbert described Peck as a person "who is fastidious about what he allows others to know about himself.
 He knew, respected, and honored personal boundaries in ways that are refreshing for someone who grew up in the sixties and seventies, when every little personal thing was fair game."

 However, when The Best Man was published in 2016, Peck spoke about marriage equality in the United States from his perspective as a gay man who had grown up in a time when homosexuality was punishable by law.

 He lived in New York and divided his time between writing and traveling.
 Peck died in New York City in May 2018 at age 84.